What is the average babysitting rate in Canada? 2023 edition

 There are babysitters who choose to go work as a babysitter abroad!
 This can be for example as a side job while studying abroad, as an au pair, or those who simply choose to do so as an expat.
 There are also parents who need to look for babysitters abroad, for example when traveling or moving to another country.

 However, in which countries do babysitters charge the highest rates?
-Globally, the three countries with the highest average babysitting rates are Australia, New Zealand, Denmark, and Switzerland.
+Globally, the countries with the highest average babysitting rates are Australia, USA, Denmark, and Switzerland.

 Do keep in mind that these changes in average hourly wages, between babysitters in different countries, are in part due to the differences in cost of living and income between the countries.
 For example, even though babysitters in Denmark earn a lot, the average prices of products and services there are also higher than in some of the other countries listed.